-This page is used to enable or disable the LACP function.
+This page allows the network administrator to enable or disable the LACP function.

 Item Description LACP Enable - Click it to enable such function.
 Disable - Click it to disable the function.
 System Priority The priority is used to determine which switch (local or remote) on the LAG connection is able to decide LACP activities.
 The lower the number is, the higher the priority for Vigorwitch will be.
 Therefore, the switch with the highest system priority (e.g., 1) can make decisions about which ports actively participate in LAG at a given time.
-Apply Save the settings or changes to the switch.